 Dr Palaniappan Sashikumar, RCPCH Tutor, HEKSS Training Program Director

-The Paediatric Training programme at Medway caters to the needs to Foundation trainees, General Practice and Specialist Paediatric trainees along with SPIN training in Diabetes and Neonatology.
+The Paediatric Training programme at Medway caters to the needs to Foundation doctors, General Practice and Specialist Paediatric doctors along with SPIN training in Diabetes and Neonatology.

-The Post Graduate Medical education (PGME) comprises of a dedicated team under the leadership of Dr J Cansick (DME) and provides excellent support to the trainees.
-The trainees are well supported with Study leave and funding in line with the deanery guidance.
+The Post Graduate Medical education (PGME) comprises of a dedicated team under the leadership of Dr J Cansick (DME) and provides excellent support to the postgraduate doctors.
+The postgraduate doctors are well supported with Study leave and funding in line with the deanery guidance.

 I hope that you are able to enjoy the time with us and make use of the varied training opportunities that exist within our directorate and that your time with us helps you achieve your career aspirations.